fieldtrip/website/reference/ft_artifact_zvalue.md

    cfg.artfctdef.zvalue.artfctpeak  = 'yes' or 'no'
    cfg.artfctdef.zvalue.interactive = 'yes' or 'no'

- If you specify artfctpeak='yes', the maximum value of the artifact within its range will be found and saved into cfg.artfctdef.zvalue.peaks.
+ If you specify cfg.artfctdef.zvalue.artfctpeak='yes', the maximum value of the artifact within its range will be found and saved into cfg.artfctdef.zvalue.peaks.

- If you specify interactive='yes', a GUI will be started and you can manually accept/reject detected artifacts, and/or change the threshold.
+ If you specify cfg.artfctdef.zvalue.interactive='yes', a GUI will be started and you can manually accept/reject detected artifacts, and/or change the threshold.
 To control the graphical interface via keyboard, use the following keys:

      q                 : Stop